 It journeyed inland though, for the creature, movement across land was much slower than movement through the ocean.
 The creature found vast lifeless barrens and deserts.
 It found rubble where once there had been human cities, extravagant in their use of minerals.
 In and around the cities were crowds of bipedal skeletons, all black and coated with ash.

 The creature crossed dried riverbeds.
 Rain was as a forgotten memory.
 The creature walked where grand forests had once stood.
 Now these sites were chilling images of death and decrepitude.
 What trees still stood upright were lifeless, gray and black in color.
 Not even the insects survived.
 It smelled like mummification.
 There was nothing left here to decompose the dead.

 The creature traversed mountains.
 In the higher altitudes, it fought to respirate the sparser air.
 In one place, a thousand miles inland, it found promise.
 In a volcanic field with nearby lakes, small organisms thrived.
 There was even a little macroscopic life.
 Plants, very small, colored deep black and crimson, but growing and healthy.
 Lizards, congregating on the warmest rocks, heated by energy from within the Earth.
 Insects, buzzing around and pointedly avoiding the lizards.
 There was an outlier, too, a single tortoise.
-Perhaps it had trekked the continent like the creature had and, finding life, had settled down here.
+Perhaps it had trekked the continent like the creature had done and, finding life, had settled down here.